Marketing ROI Calculator

 Assessing Long-Term Profitability

 Viability isn't just about breaking even; it's about sustainable, long-term profit.
 You must project your Lifetime Value (LTV) of a customer and compare it to your CAC.
-A healthy e-commerce business typically aims for an LTV:CAC ratio [blocked] of 3:1 or higher.
+A healthy e-commerce business typically aims for an LTV:CAC ratio of 3:1 or higher.
 If your LTV is too low relative to your CAC, the product is not viable in the long run.

 Phase 4: The Go/No-Go Decision Criteria